 When on the other side of a civil claim, the defendant may be able to defend themselves through several means.
 Since res ipsa is used to infer the negligence of the defendant rather than prove it beyond a reasonable doubt, defendants can show several things.
 One includes that such an injury could occur no matter what actions the defendant took, including acts of God.

 Furthermore, if the defendant can prove that the plaintiff’s actions helped caused the event, then res ipsa does not apply.
 Lastly, if it can be shown that the defendant does not owe the plaintiff any duty of care or that the event occurred outside of such duty, then res ipsa is not relevant.

 - Other Examples:

 Examples of res ipsa can include an exploding vehicle tire or airbag while a car is traveling down the freeway.
-In a case like this, with possible causes including tread separation, an aftermath such as vehicle rollover speaks for itself.
-In cases like exploding soda and beer bottles, the bottling company would be the at fault party– as it speaks for itself.
+In a case like this, with possible causes including tread separation, aftermath such as vehicle rollover speaks for itself.
+In cases like exploding soda and beer bottles, the bottling company would be the at-fault party– as it speaks for itself.

 For More Information

 For more information, please contact the legal experts at Ehline Law today.
 Our team of attorneys has effectively aided clients on both sides of the courtroom in res ipsa and other suits.
 We can help guide you through the process and offer a free consultation to discuss your options.
 We work on contingency and don’t ask for any money unless we recover for you.